barnacleos/build/README.md

 * `rootfs/` - the root file system (`/` and `/boot/` partitions)
 * `deploy/BarnacleOS-YYYY-MM-DD.img` - the image to write to SD card
-* `deploy/BarnacleOS-YYYY-MM-DD.zip` - ZIP archive with the image